AanZee/goimportssort/README.md

 # go-imports-sort
 This tool aims to automatically fix the order of golang imports.
-It will split your imports in three categories.
+It will split your imports into three categories.

 ## Installation
 ```